Sample Inspection (PPAP) under the microscope: Where do the hidden costs arise?

 Sample inspection is expensive because it takes place in a highly complex, globally distributed and heavily regulated environment.
 High manual effort, laboratory costs, re-sampling and IT disruptions quickly add up to five-figure sums per component.

-The future lies in digitalized sample inpection, which automates processes, integrates data and creates transparency across the entire supply chain.
+The future lies indigitized sample inspection, which automates processes, integrates data and creates transparency across the entire supply chain.
 Manufacturers, suppliers and laboratories can thus not only save costs, but also achieve series approval faster and more reliably.

 Read more articles